Cồn Cỏ: 20th century

+21st century

 According to Decree No. 174/2004/ND-CP of the Government of Vietnam, which was issued on October 1, 2004, Vĩnh Quang commune was renamed Cửa Tùng township, but Cồn Cỏ Island was separated from Vĩnh Linh area to become into Cồn Cỏ Island District.

 Since November 2015, Cồn Cỏ has been converted from the regulation of military island to civil island.
 This has allowed the normalization of commercial and tourism activities.

 According to the orientation of the Provincial People's Committee, what was proposed in an interdisciplinary meeting in November 2024, Cồn Cỏ and the surrounding waters will be a key economic zone (mô hình kinh tế trọng điểm) of the whole Quảng Trị in the period from 2025 to 2035.
-Accordingly, the provincial authorities will deduct and invite investment to bring Cồn Cỏ Island into a port, which enjoys the regulations as a city : The Project of the Cồn-cỏ Super-port (Đề án Siêu cảng Cồn Cỏ).
-Also according to this resolution, the future of the inhabitants on the island must face a challenge : Both they want to develop a multi-service economy and to protect the ecological environment.
+Accordingly, the provincial authorities will deduce and invite investment to bring Cồn Cỏ Island into a port.
+Also according to this resolution, the future of the inhabitants on the island must face a challenge that they want to develop a multi-service economy and to protect the ecological environment.
 In particular, the problem of electricity and soft drinks has not yet been properly solved.